ising-model/ising-model-python/README.md

 ```

 ## Future works to be done
-We want to parallelize the sampling procedure using multiprocessing and GPU.
+We want to parallelize the sampling procedure using GPU.

 We also want to speed up the process using various techniques (e.g. importance sampling).